stevendwood/html5-dropzone/README.md

 #html5 [dropzone]

-A small JavaScript library that provides a usable implementation of the HTML5 [dropzone](http://www.whatwg.org/specs/web-apps/current-work/multipage/interaction.html#the-dropzone-attribute) attribute, eases implementation of HTML5 drag and drop apps  and gets drag and drop to work in the intended HTML 5 style cross browser.
+A small JavaScript library that provides a usable implementation of the HTML5 [dropzone](http://www.whatwg.org/specs/web-apps/current-work/multipage/interaction.html#the-dropzone-attribute) attribute, and eases implementation of HTML5 style drag and drop.

 Check out the [Project page](http://stevendwood.github.io/html5-dropzone/) and some demos :